genccal/understandableds/_posts/2021-04-06-why-I-write-a-ds-blog.markdown

 1. I am a student in data science literally and will always be one figuratively.
 It comes as no surprise to anyone that one should understand thoroughly what one studies.
 2. Data Science as a discipline is both broad and deep.
 It is both fascinating and mind-blogging to me what it has in store for us, businesses and societies alike.
 I would like to liken it to modern alchemy.
-Businesses are allured to try it out and hope to discover data-turned silver and gold.
+Businesses are allured to commission data science projects and hope to discover data-turned silver and gold.
 I think we need a more down-to-earth approach to examine what it can and cannot do.
 I do not write to sell you any data analytics solutions but serve as a dispassionate reviewer and reason with you when it is powerful and practical and when it is not.

 &nbsp;
 * Why blogging?
 1. Explaining is the most effective way to learn in my own experience.
 Explaining in writing is even better.
-I can carefully choose my response and deliberate over what is the best way to break down a complex concept and deliver an accessible rendition of it.
+I can carefully deliberate over what is the best way to break down a complex concept and deliver an accessible rendition of it.
+It's chiefly for my own benefit.
+If it is interesting to others as well, I would be over the moon.
 2. I have a passion for writing.
-I have been itching for writing for a long time.
-I write to know myself, to organize my thoughts, to gain clarity into matters I care about.
+I write to know myself, to organize my thoughts, and to gain clarity into matters I care about.
 As of recent, I feel a strong need to answer my own questions related to data science.
 Many interrupted and hung-up instances at the back of my mind occupy me and I have a penchant for sorting them out.
 For self-love, for cleansing, for optimized processes, I am down to write them out.
 Do not worry.
 I will not ventilate my anger or frustration with bugs in this blog.
-I write in a calm and sensible way.
+Instead, I strive to write in a calm and sensible way.
 It is self-discipline or self-improvement or (both).
 3. Data Science is evolving fast.
 I need to form a habit to keep track of its developments and renew my own knowledge.
 4. The social effect is not to ignore.
 I could have kept a private journal about my tech skill developments.
 What do I expect from people who read my blogs?
 I savor your comments and thoughts on my content.
 Tell me how I can improve it and how you would interprete or do it differently.